BrianZbr/brianzbr.github.io/content/_index.md

 Hi!
-I'm Brian Zbriger, an aspiring software engineer working in Python.
+I'm **Brian Zbriger**, an aspiring software engineer working in Python.

 Feel free to contact me by [email] or on [LinkedIn].